evso7th/EtherMusic/REDDIT_POST.md

 *   **Batch** messages from your Worker to the main thread to reduce overhead.

 It was a painful journey, but we learned a ton.
 Hope this helps someone else avoid our mistakes!
 You can feel the result of our efforts at [https://ethermusic.app/](https://ethermusic.app/).

+The path to victory is thorny, but it is achievable.
+Persistence and a clear vision of the end result.
+This is what's important.